How We Work – Garden Design

 Sustainability and choices relating to the use of local materials, trades, and skills are also important in our design.

 “I loved Tom’s view on ecology and the importance of nature

 in a garden.
 I loved that he knew about

 Arts and Craft gardens and he was enthusiastic,

 Mrs. C.D, Norfolk.

-Upon appointment, we will commission a topographic survey and visit once again to carry out a thorough site analysis and fine tune the brief.
-Tom likes to also start drawing whilst on site to tease out some ideas.
-Back in the studio these sketches are developed further into a concept presentation that includes all our findings and the refined brief.
+Upon appointment, we will commission a topographic survey and visit once again to carry out a thorough site analysis and fine-tune the brief.
+Tom likes to also start drawing while on site to tease out some ideas.
+Back in the studio, these sketches are developed further into a concept presentation that includes all our findings and the refined brief.